robertsweetman/module_3/mdbook/src/4_proposal_and_impact_story.md

 # Propsal and Impact Story <!-- 300 words -->

-Suggestion in the proposal
-- use a pentesting framework
-  - which one/why
-  - others, pros-cons

 ## Quantifying Impact

+### PostgreSQL impact story
+- all the ways that db takeover can be missused
+- cost implications
+- trust lost etc.
+NOTE: Vulnerable to brute force attacks - remove public access entirely

 <!--
 WHAT ARE THE RISKS IF YOU DON'T DO IT vs. IF YOU DO
 IMPORTANT: Put an actual money value on this
-IMPORTANT: look at feedback on Module 2 for this as well
+IMPORTANT: look at feedback on Module 2 for this as well -->
-IMPORTANT: INCLUDE COSTS OF DISRUPTION
--->

 <!--